Ebbsfleet United F.C.: 2007–2013: MyFootballClub ownership

-Shortly after the change of name to Ebbsfleet United, on 13 November 2007 it was announced that the website-community MyFootballClub (MyFC) had agreed a deal in principle to take control of Ebbsfleet United.
-MyFC had 28,250 members (each paying a subscription of £35) and the organisation paid £625,000 to purchase a 75% stake in the club with each member owning an equal share in the club on which no profit nor dividend was earned.
-Between 16 and 23 January 2008 there was an overwhelmingly majority of the MyFC members who voted to both proceed with the takeover (95.89% voting "Yes") and to allow Liam Daish to continue with his plans for the January transfer window (95.86% voting "Yes").
+Shortly after the name change to Ebbsfleet United, on 13 November 2007 website community MyFootballClub (MyFC) agreed to take control of Ebbsfleet United.
+MyFC had 28,250 members (each paying a subscription of £35) and paid £625,000 to purchase a 75% stake in the club with each member owning an equal share in the club on which no profit nor dividend was earned.
+Between 16 and 23 January 2008, a majority of MyFC members voted to both proceed with the takeover (95.89% voting "Yes") and to allow Liam Daish to continue with his plans for the January transfer window (95.86% voting "Yes").
 The deal was ratified at an Extraordinary General Meeting of the club's board on 19 February 2008.
-Members had a vote on all major club decisions which included inter alia transfers and player selection.
-Because of the nature of MyFC, Liam Daish who had been titled manager since 2005 became instead the first team head coach – his backroom staff remained at the club.
+Members had a vote on all major club decisions including transfers and player selection.
+Because of the nature of MyFC, Liam Daish, who had been titled manager since 2005, became instead the first team head coach – his backroom staff remained at the club.

-Success quickly followed when on 10 May 2008 Ebbsfleet United won the FA Trophy, defeating now non-league Torquay United 1–0 in the final, a match watched by 40,000 spectators on the club's first trip to Wembley – becoming the first Kentish team to win this trophy.
+Success quickly followed.
+On 10 May 2008 Ebbsfleet United won the FA Trophy, defeating now non-league Torquay United 1–0 in the final, a match watched by 40,000 spectators on the club's first trip to Wembley – becoming the first Kentish team to win this trophy.
 A couple of months later 'the Fleet' added further silverware when, in a delayed final played on 26 July 2008, they won the 2007–08 Kent Senior Cup with a 4–0 victory over Cray Wanderers.
 During the following 2008–09 FA Cup competition the club featured once again in the first round, losing 1–0 away at EFL League One club Crewe Alexandra.

-After the first year of the MyFC ownership of the club a majority of its members failed to renew their annual subscription and membership dropped from a peak of 32,000 at the time of the takeover to just over 9,000 on deadline day 2009; the club had previously stated that 15,000 members was the minimum needed.
+After the first year of MyFC ownership, a majority of its members failed to renew their annual subscription and membership dropped from a peak of 32,000 at the time of the takeover to just over 9,000 on deadline day 2009; the club had previously stated that 15,000 members was the minimum needed.
 As a result of budget cuts, in June 2009, the club parted company after four years with assistant manager Alan Kimble.
-Owing to the effect of the reduced budget on playing strength the club finished the 2009–10 Football Conference in penultimate position in the table and were relegated into the Conference South.
+Due to its reduced playing strength, the club finished the 2009–10 Football Conference in penultimate position in the table and were relegated into the Conference South.